ampproject/amphtml/contributing/contributing-code.md

      - [Provides an example, if relevant](./building-an-amp-extension.md#example-of-using-your-extension)
 - Send your code for review.
   - [Sign the Contributor License Agreement](#contributor-license-agreement) if you have not already done so.
-  - [Pull the latest changes from the AMPHTML repo](./getting-started-e2e.md#pull-the-latest-changes-from-the-amphtml-repository) and resolve any conflicts.
+  - [Pull the latest changes from the amphtml repo](./getting-started-e2e.md#pull-the-latest-changes-from-the-amphtml-repository) and resolve any conflicts.
   - Run the **pre push** check, which is a tool that helps catch any issues before you submit your code.
 To enable the git pre-push hook, see [`enable-git-pre-push.sh`](../build-system/enable-git-pre-push.sh#L17-L20).
   - [Push your changes](./getting-started-e2e.md#push-your-changes-to-your-github-fork)
   - [Create a Pull Request (PR)](./getting-started-e2e.md#send-a-pull-request-ie-request-a-code-review).